 Type of course: Lectures: 30 hours. (or: lectures 20 hours.
 Colloqia 12 hours.
 Labclasses 50 hours) Contents: The course focuses on the growth and organisation of higher plants, including plant developmental physiology and cell biology.
 Particular attention is given to organisation of life processes, including transport and signalling processes.
+From 2009 onwards lab classes will be dependent on the replacement of teaching equipment.
 Learning outcomes: The course provides opportunities to develop insight into the growth and internal organisation of plants, and into their responses to spontaneously generated or climate-induced signals.
 The course stimulates the development of skills in presenting and discussing scientific material.
 Methods of examination: Continuous assessment.
 The teacher should be able to document how the various course activities are to be assessed, if they need to be passed, and how they are weighted when determining the course's final grade.
-Grading: A-F Assessment methods: Continuous assessment: -Oral examination counts 50 % of the grade. -An assignment counts 25 % of the grade. -An oral presentation counts 25 % of the grade.
-All parts must be passed.
+Grading: A-F Assessment methods: Continuous assessment: -Oral examination counts 50 % of the grade. -An assignment counts 25 % of the grade.
 BOT340 Photobiology Photobiology Credits: 10 Language: English upon request Staff/institute: Knut Asbjørn Solhaug/ INA Start term: Autumn parallel Terms: Autumn parallel The course is offered: Odd years Prerequisites: BOT130 and BOT240.

 Type of course: The will be approximately 20 hours of lectures, 30 hours of seminars/study groups and 50 hours of laboratory work.
 In addition, the students receive individual guidance in presenting their results in the form of a poster/oral presentation/research article.
-Contents: In the lectures, photosynthesis will be thoroughly covered and emphasis will be put on plants\' adaptation to UV-radiation.
+Contents: In the lectures, photosynthesis will be thoroughly covered and emphasis will be put on plants' adaptation to UV-radiation.
 The laboratory exercises will be arranged as a project where the students, under guidance, learn how to use modern photosynthesis measurement equipment and present the results as a scientific article, a poster and a short lecture.
 Parts of the syllabus will be presented in groups/colloquia.
 The contents and the arrangement of the course can, to a certain extent, be adapted to the interests of the students.
 Learning outcomes: The aim is for the students to achieve a good understanding of the photobiology of plants.
 This includes a thorough introduction to photosynthesis.
-In addition, great emphasis will be put on plants\' adaptation to UV-radiation.
+In addition, great emphasis will be put on plants' adaptation to UV-radiation.
 The students will learn to use different methods for measuring photosynthesis (chlorophyll fluorescence, measurement with oxygen electrodes and infrared gas analysis) and in addition learn to measure the spectral composition and light strength for both daylight and artificial light (spectrometers, sensors, data loggers etc. will be used).
-The contents of the course can, to a certain extent, be adapted to the students\' interests and requirements.
+The contents of the course can, to a certain extent, be adapted to the students' interests and requirements.
 Methods of examination: Continuous assessment.
 The teacher should be able to document how the various course activities are to be assessed, if they need to be passed, and how they are weighted when determining the course's final grade.
 Grading: A-F Assessment methods: The oral exam (40 minutes) counts 2/3 of the grade.
 Presentation of the lab results counts 1/3 of the grade.
 The presentation of results will consist of an oral presentation, a poster and a scientific article.
 All of the evaluated elements in the course must be passed to pass the course.
-BUS230 Operation Research Operation Research Credits: 10 Language: English upon request Staff/institute: Marie Steen/ IØR Teachers: Teaching assistants.
-Guest lecturers.
+BOT350 Pollination and Reproductive Ecology of Plants Pollination and Reproductive Ecology of Plants Credits: 5 Language: English upon request Staff/institute: Ørjan Totland/ INA Start term: Autumn parallel Terms: Autumn parallel The course is offered: Odd years Prerequisites: BOT230, ECOL200.